Israel searches for 6 Palestinians after rare prison break

 The escape poses a dilemma for Abbas, who met with Israeli Defense Minister Benny Gantz a week ago in the first high-level meeting between the two sides in years.
 Abbas has said he hopes to revive the peace process after more than a decade-long hiatus under former Israeli Prime Minister Benjamin Netanyahu.

 But Abbas’ PA is deeply unpopular.
 He canceled the first elections in 15 years in April when it appeared his Fatah party would suffer an embarrassing defeat.
-The Palestinian Authority was largely sidelined during the Gaza war in May, and it has cracked down on a wave of protests following the death of an activist in PA custody that month.
+The Palestinian Authority was largely sidelined during the Gaza war in May, and it has cracked down on a wave of protests following the death of an activist in PA custody in June.

 PA security forces coordinate with Israel to target Hamas and other militants that both view as a threat.
 But any effort to help Israel re-arrest the escaped prisoners risks further undermining the PA in the eyes of Palestinians.

-Associated Press writers Josef Federman and Joseph Krauss in Jerusalem, and Jack Jeffery in Ramallah, West Bank, contributed to this report.
+Krauss reported from Jerusalem.
+Associated Press writers Josef Federman in Jerusalem, Jack Jeffery in Ramallah, West Bank, and Wafaa Shurafa in Gaza City contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.